Richard Page (musician): Career

-In Los Angeles, Page and Steve George, a friend from Phoenix, “knocked around the LA music scene, eventually working with topflight acts like REO Speedwagon, Andy Gibb, Al Jarreau, and Kenny Loggins.”
+In Los Angeles, Page and Steve George, a friend from Phoenix, "knocked around the LA music scene, eventually working with topflight acts like REO Speedwagon, Andy Gibb, Al Jarreau, and Kenny Loggins".
 Page turned down an offer to be the lead singer for the bands Chicago and Toto.
 Page's first major band, Pages, was formed with Steve George in the late 1970s.

-After producing three "Pages" albums, Page and George formed Mr. Mister along with Steve Farris and Pat Mastelotto.
+After producing three Pages albums, Page and George formed Mr. Mister along with Steve Farris and Pat Mastelotto.
 Page was on vocals/bass, George handled keyboards, Farris played guitar, and Mastelotto was on drums.
 Page is best known for his work with Mr. Mister.
-The band's first album was I Wear The Face (1984).
+The band's first album was I Wear the Face (1984).
 Page has said that in this album the band was "just getting together and figuring out" how they wanted to sound.

-As frontman for Mr. Mister, Page scored two consecutive Hot 100 No. 1's with the singles "Broken Wings" and "Kyrie", both of which Page composed in collaboration with his cousin, John Lang.
-In 1985, both songs appeared on Mr. Mister's breakthrough second album, Welcome to the Real World, which reached No. 1 on the albums charts.
+As frontman for Mr. Mister, Page scored two consecutive Billboard Hot 100 number ones with the singles "Broken Wings" and "Kyrie", both of which Page composed in collaboration with his cousin, John Lang.
+In 1985, both songs appeared on Mr. Mister's breakthrough second album, Welcome to the Real World, which reached number 1 on the album charts.
 The group was nominated for several Grammy Awards, including Best Pop Band in 1986.
-The band scored another hit with "Is It Love" (1986), which reached no. 8 in the charts.
+The band scored another hit with "Is It Love" (1986), which reached number 8 in the charts.

-Mr. Mister's third album, Go On… was released in 1987.
+Mr. Mister's third album, Go On... was released in 1987.
 In an interview, Page said that the band "tried many new and different sounds and ideas" and that it included some of the band's best songwriting.
-Before breaking up on September 25, 1990, the group recorded a fourth Mr. Mister album, Pull, in 1989.
+Before breaking up on September 25, 1990, the group recorded a fourth album, Pull, in 1989.
 The album was not released until 2010.
-Page has described "Pull" (2010) as the group's "most experimental album."
+Page has described Pull as the group's "most experimental album".

 Many of Page's songs for Mr. Mister, and many of his solo numbers, were co-written with Steve George and John Lang.

 Page has also been a solo artist, and he has worked as a background singer for other artists and bands.
 He has written songs for popular artists such as Barbra Streisand, Celine Dion, Dionne Warwick, and Josh Groban, among others.
+Page also co-wrote one Madonna hit “I’ll Remember”” in 1994.
+With Jay Graydon, he wrote the theme for the 1980s television sitcom Gimme a Break!
+Performed by series star Nell Carter, this theme replaced the original after two seasons.

 Page released his first solo album, Shelter Me, in 1996.
-It featured the singles "The Best Thing" and "My Oxygen", a remake of Nik Kershaw's hit.
+It featured the singles "The Best Thing" and "My Oxygen", written by Nik Kershaw.

 Based on a recommendation by his friend, songwriter Richard Marx, Ringo Starr approached Page to join his 11th All-Starr Band and, in the summer of 2010, they embarked on a 32-date U.S. tour; in 2011 they embarked on a 40-date Europe tour.
 Page also toured with Ringo's 12th All-Starr Band in the summer of 2012, 2013, and 2017.